Back Previous Pages

 This little adventure is guaranteed fun for the whole family.
 Make a day of chasing waterfalls by breaking up the circuit with visits to a few of the other key attractions found in the rolling hills of the Atherton Tablelands.
 Malanda Falls, for example, is located only nine minutes away from the Curtain Fig Tree in Yungaburra.
 Estimated to be more than 500 years old, you’ll feel tiny against this towering natural structure.
 The crater lakes of Lake Eacham is a lovely spot for a swim, and Lake Barrine offers a wildlife cruise for spotting local animals.

 Only a 20-minute drive away, be sure to include Millaa Millaa on your list of falls to visit.
 At 18-metres tall, it’s probably the most photographed of all the waterfalls.
 The ample grassy area also makes it a good spot to stop for a picnic too, before kicking on to more swimming holes.
 Or you could visit the Mungalli Creek Dairy, only 12 minutes away, for a bite to eat – how does a cheese platter, Ploughman’s Lunch, or a chicken pot pie sound? – on your way to Mungalli Falls.
+You could book an adventure based day trip including Babinda Boulders and Josephine falls, do a self drive or arrange a private charter with professional guide.
+Keep in mind, there is alot of driving so if travelling with young kids a private charter maybe the best option.

 6. Hartley’s Crocodile Adventures